 The most obvious sign of changes to student behavior will be whether they show up to test at all.
 If we build tests and students don’t come, achievement summaries for those who do show up will not mean the same thing as when everyone takes the test.
 Also, if we are either looking forward or only comparing achievement across students, groups, schools, or districts within 2021, lower participation rates may influence scale development.
-In short, setting a scale on a non-representative sample of students is likely to produce an unusable scale, which is particularly problematic for setting a new forward-looking path based on 2021 data.
+In short, setting a scale on a non-representative sample of students is likely to produce an unusable scale, which is particularly problematic for setting a new forward-looking path based on data from 2021 test scores.

 We also have some tools in our kit that take a less direct route to understanding student behavior, such as identifying unexpected student behavior like low motivation and possible administration irregularities (likely a higher risk with remote testing).
 Where these behaviors exist at increasing levels, score meaning is altered.
 Examples include standard irregularity detection routines, timing analysis, and examination of guessing behaviors.
 Examining differences in classical item analysis statistics from historical values will also be informative because it tells that students are responding to previously-administered items in ways that are different from the past.

-Although more rarely used, person fit analyses are ideally situated to directly answer the question of whether students are behaving as expected.
+Although more rarely used, person-fit analyses are ideally situated to directly answer the question of whether students are behaving as expected.
 Person fit information helps detect if individual students and student groups (including students who may have taken their test remotely) are behaving consistently with how the test scaling model expects them to respond to the test items.
 The analysis does not provide an explanation for why students are not responding in expected ways, but the presence of a large amount of misfit that is different from historical patterns would provide a clear marker for changes to score meaning in 2021.

 Uncertainty Does Not Require that We Stop Moving Forward